Kip Moore: Move to Virgin Music Group

 On March 17, 2024, Moore announced that he and his longtime label MCA were splitting.
 At the same, he announced that he was working on his sixth studio album, which he expected to release independently.
 However, in September 2024, Moore announced that he signed a global deal with Virgin Music Group.
 For his work in promoting country music around the world through his international tours, Moore was awarded the 2024 International Artist Achievement Award at the 58th Annual CMA Awards.

 Moore released his sixth studio album, Solitary Tracks, on February 28, 2025.
-The album release was preceded by the promotional singles "Live Here To Work", "Learning As I Go", "Flowers in December", "Bad Spot" and "Around You".
+The album release was preceded by the promotional singles "Live Here To Work", and "Learning As I Go", and by "Flowers in December", "Bad Spot", and "Around You".

 Personal life

-In his free time, Moore enjoys carpentry, surfing, rock climbing and hiking.
-Moore co-manages a lodging facility for outdoor enthusiasts in Rogers, Kentucky.
-Moore currently resides in South Carolina, and divides his time between South Carolina and Maui.
+After college, Moore moved to a "little hut" in Hawaii, where he also took up backpacking and surfing.
+As of February 2025, Moore resided in South Carolina, dividing his time between there and Maui.
+Moore also co-manages a business, a lodging facility for outdoor enthusiasts, in Rogers, Kentucky.

 Moore founded the charity, One Heartbeat, which aims to solving housing and other economic challenges faced by some families in the wake of rising costs and decreasing affordability."